fchagua/finHelp/README.md

 Data Validation:
 1. Route constraints, force input from route to be a specific data type otherwise it fails
 2. Data Validation Annotations in Dtos

+Data Filtering
+Can add QueryObject class to help filter what data based on parameters and then use it in getAll method